Franchise Analysis · FDD Data · 2026

 Technology lock-in — legacy CRM vs AI-native workflow

 Every business broker franchise system includes a proprietary or semi-proprietary CRM, document management system, and marketing platform.
-In 2026, the gap between these legacy systems and an AI-native workflow — using Claude for CIM first drafts, Clay for buyer list generation, and Otter.ai for meeting notes — is significant and growing.
+In 2026, the gap between these legacy systems and an AI-native workflow — using purpose-built AI valuation tools, automated deal sourcing, and AI-first marketing infrastructure — is significant and growing.
 Franchisees using mandated legacy systems are operating at a structural disadvantage to independent advisors using current tooling.
 The franchise contract typically prohibits or restricts switching.
-See the full AI toolbox for business brokers →

 The brand fallacy — owners choose people, not logos